-Efforts to manage and control the sudden death of forests from infectious diseases include measures such as forest monitoring, quarantine and sanitation measures, use of disease-resistant tree species, and the development of effective treatments and management strategies.
+- 1. Support all measures to prevent damage to forests caused by disease and infestations.
+Support all measures to prevent, manage, and control the sudden death of forests from infectious diseases.
+Such measures include forest monitoring, quarantine and sanitation measures, use of diseaseresistant tree species, and the development of effective treatments and management strategies.
 It's important to address this issue to protect forest ecosystems and the many ecological, economic, and social benefits they provide.

-- Wash and disinfect shoes, tires, and anything that can transport vegetative particles and dirt. - Don't move firewood-buy it where you burn it.
-Do not bring oak, fir, redwood, madrone, or tanoak unless they are certified to be free of Phytophthora ramorum outside of the area.
-This would limit the spread of this pathogen.
-The US Department of Agriculture's Animal and Plant Health Inspection Service's Phytophthora ramorum/Sudden Oak Death (SOD) web page. - Spread the word about SOD, especially to those who engage in hiking, biking, and driving in and out of infected areas. - Remember the importance of oaks.
+Some specific measures are detailed in the following recommendations. - 2.
+Reduce unintended and intended transport of vegetative particles and soil.
+Wash and disinfect shoes, tires, and anything that can transport vegetative particles and dirt. - 3.
+Use local firewood.
+If using firewood, Don't move firewood-buy it where you burn it.
+Do not bring oak, fir, redwood, madrone, or tanoak outside of the area of origin unless they are certified to be free of Phytophthora ramorum.
+This would limit the spread of this pathogen (U.S. Department of Agriculture "Phytophthora Ramorum;" Schadel et al., 2020). - 4.
+Share information about Sudden Oak Death (SOD).
+Spread the word about SOD, especially to those who engage in hiking, biking, and driving in and out of infected areas (NPS, "Sudden Oak Death"). - 5.
+Engage stakeholders and remember the importance of oaks.
 In addition to being a part of our cultural heritage, they are a keystone species in our ecological communities.
-Whole ecosystems of plants, animals, and fungi are dependent on the survival of our oaks.
+Whole ecosystems of plants, animals, and fungi are dependent on the survival of our oaks (NPS, "Sudden Oak Death").